fastily/simple-commons-uploader/README.md

 The Simple Commons Uploader makes it easy to batch upload your self-made photos and videos to the [Wikimedia Commons](https://commons.wikimedia.org/wiki/Main_Page).

 ⚠️ You must have an account on Wikimedia Commons to use this script.
-You can create an account by [going here](https://commons.wikimedia.org/wiki/Special:CreateAccount).
+Create an account by [going here](https://commons.wikimedia.org/wiki/Special:CreateAccount).

 ## Download
 ```bash